oskar456/dzonegit/README.rst

-If you want to use ``$UNIXTIME`` in your zone files instead of serial number, you have to install a `smudge` filter on the server, that will replace the directive with current unix time on checkout.
+If you want to use ``$UNIXTIME`` in your zone files instead of serial number, you have to install a `smudge` filter on the server, that will replace the directive with current unix time on every checkout.
 First, set up the filter in the Git configuration:

 .. code-block:: shell

         $ git config --global filter.dzonegit.smudge $(which dzonegit-smudge-serial)
-        $ git config --global filter.dzonegit.clean cat

-Then, apply the filter on all zone files using ``.gitattributes`` file inside the repository:
+Then, apply the filter on all zone files using either ``.git/info/attributes`` or directly ``.gitattributes`` file inside the repository:

 .. code-block::

         *.zone filter=dzonegit

 Configuration options